-This is the first investigation of the characteristics of preeclampsia compared between young and elderly gravidas before or after the delivery.
-Our study results found that advanced maternal age women diagnosed with preeclampsia during pregnancy had more severe hypertensive disease in the post-partum period, elevated rate of severe hypertension following the delivery, increased rate of serum creatinine level above 1.1 mg/dL and longer hospitalization compared to younger women.
+This is the first investigation of the characteristics and severity of preeclampsia among young and elderly gravidas before or after delivery.
+Our study revealed that advanced maternal age (AMA) women diagnosed with preeclampsia during pregnancy had more severe hypertensive disease in the postpartum period, elevated rate of severe hypertension following delivery, increased rate of serum creatinine level above 1.1 mg/dL and longer hospitalization compared to younger women.

-Multivariate analysis revealed that, AMA, pre-partum in-hospital conservative management and pre-partum HELLP syndrome were found to be risk factors for post-partum severe hypertensive disease among women with preeclampsia prior to delivery.
+Multivariate analysis revealed that in AMA women, prepartum in-hospital conservative management and prepartum HELLP syndrome were found to be risk factors for postpartum severe hypertensive disease among women with preeclampsia prior to delivery.
 However, prior to delivery there was no difference in the severity of the characteristics of preeclampsia between younger and older gravidas, including gestational age at diagnosis and delivery, number of medications needed to control hypertension during pregnancy and duration of conservative management prior to delivery.
-AMA women did not have more HELLP syndrome, eclampsia or need for Magnesium treatment during pregnancy.
+AMA women did not have more severe HELLP syndrome, eclampsia or a greater need for magnesium treatment during pregnancy.

-AMA women had almost twofold cesarean sections compared to younger mothers However, there was no significant statistical difference in urgent cesarean sections between the groups.

-The association between AMA and severe post-partum preeclampsia was not previously described.
-There are several possible explanations for the higher rates of severe hypertensive disease following delivery among AMA women.
+The association between AMA and severe postpartum preeclampsia has not been previously described.
+There are several possible explanations for the higher rates of severe hypertensive disease following delivery among AMA women:

-AMA women underwent more cesarean sections than younger women,esarean sections may be associated with two factors that can contribute to the higher rate of post-partum preeclampsia seen in the AMA group:
+AMA women underwent more cesarean sections than younger women40-42.
+Cesarean sections may be associated with two factors that can contribute to the higher rate of postpartum preeclampsia observed in the AMA group:

-Large volume of fluids was given during cesarean sections.
-In some women, delayed or acute mobilization of large volume of fluid into the intravascular space, particularly in women with suboptimal renal function, can lead to volume overload resulting in hypertension.
-42-43.
+A large volume of fluids was administered during cesarean sections.
+In some women, delayed or acute mobilization of a large volume of fluid into the intravascular space, particularly in women with suboptimal renal function, can lead to volume overload resulting in hypertension.
+35-36.

-Nonsteroidal anti-inflammatory drugs (NSAIDS) are given for pain management at the sheba medical center post cesarean section.
-NSAID such as Ibuprofen are associated with vasoconstriction and sodium and water retention, both of which can result in severe hypertension.
-45
+Nonsteroidal anti-inflammatory drugs (NSAID) are administered for pain management at the Sheba Medical Center following cesarean sections.
+NSAIDs such as Ibuprofen are associated with vasoconstriction and sodium and water retention, both of which can result in severe hypertension.
+38

-AMA women had a much higher rate of chronic hypertension and superimposed preeclampsia compared to YMA (30.4 vs 6.5% respectively in our study).
-In a study by Peterson et al 44 women with chronic hypertension had an increased need for postpartum antihypertensive medication.
+AMA women had a much higher rate of chronic hypertension and superimposed preeclampsia compared to young women (30.4 vs 6.5% respectively in our study).
+In a study by Peterson et al 37 women with chronic hypertension had an increased need for postpartum antihypertensive medication.

-New onset post-partum preeclampsia.
-Vilchez et al 46 , suggested that new onset postpartum preeclampsia and antepartum preeclampsia may represent different disorders.
+New onset postpartum preeclampsia.
+Vilchez et al 39 suggested that new onset postpartum preeclampsia and antepartum preeclampsia may represent different disorders.
 They defined a specific demographic profile of patients that would most likely develop new-onset postpartum preeclampsia.
 One of the characteristics was AMA.
 They suggested that there might be a different pathogenesis of the latter disorder.

-Our data is consistent with other studies that have shown higher rates of caesarean sections among older nulliparous gravidas 47-49.
-Urgent caesarean sections were seemed to be more frequent in the YMA group than in the study group.
-(85.4 vs. 67.4%).
-However, it was not statistically significant.
-The most reasonable explanation is that many of the older mothers delivered by elective caesarean section without trial of labour, hence, there were less urgent operations in this group.
-Other studies have shown conflicting data regarding urgent and elective caesarean sections.
-Rendtorff et al 47 suggested that there is no difference in urgent and elective caesareans in younger compared to older women, Whereas Oakley et al 49 found that older women have increased risk for either urgent or elective operations.
+In our study, AMA women had an almost twofold higher rate of cesarean sections compared to younger mothers.
+This result is consistent with other studies that have shown higher rates of cesarean sections among older nulliparous gravidas 40-42.
+Urgent cesarean sections appeared to be more frequent in the young maternal age group than in the study group (85.4 vs. 67.4%); however, this result was not statistically significant.
+The most reasonable explanation is that many of the older mothers delivered by elective cesarean section without trial of labor, hence, there were less urgent operations in this group.
+Other studies have shown conflicting data regarding urgent and elective cesarean sections.
+Rendtorff et al 40 suggested that there is no difference in urgent and elective cesareans in younger compared to older women, whereas Oakley et al 42 found that older women have increased risk for either urgent or elective operations.